hangeza/speckle-stacker/README.md

 ```

 - The CLI executable will be located in `build/bin/smip-cli`
-- Libraries will be under `build/output/lib`
+- Library will be under `build/output/lib`

 ---